Bar Harbor Maine

 I would and did every chance I got in Bar Harbor Maine, on Mount Desert Island (pronounced Dessert by locals), a quaint seaside town that was once a summer oasis for the most affluent families in America.
 Think Rockefellers, Astors, and Vanderbilts.

 Obviously, attitudes toward consuming lobster have changed drastically since the 19th century, and the price reflects that.
 In some parts of the country, lobster lovers may feel they need a trust fund provided by one of the aforementioned families to afford such a luxury.
 Not in Maine.
 Lobster is plentiful and relatively inexpensive.
+For people who still aren’t sure about consuming a lobster, it’s best if you try for the first time during maine lobster season.
+That way you are ensured the freshest lobster with the best taste, and you’ll be best able to determine if you enjoy the delicacy or not.

 I kicked off my week-long lobster feast at Stewman’s Lobster Pound, an outdoor eatery right on Frenchman Bay.
 My family and I settled in at a picnic table painted with cartoonish lobsters and perused the menu.
 I chose that New England classic, the lobster roll.
 A mound of fresh lobster mixed with just a touch of creamy mayonnaise was bursting out of the buttery, toasted roll, making it more of a fork-and-knife affair than a handheld sandwich.
 The sweet meat was at once firm and tender.
 Crispy sweet potato fries and a side of coleslaw rounded out my lunch.
 For me, the meal perfectly captured the flavor of summer in Bar Harbor.